rosenfeld/light_blog/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/light_blog.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.com/rr.rosas/light\_blog.

 ## License